edilma/salifor/README.md

 ## Overview

 This project analyzes HR data from Salifort Motors to identify factors influencing employee attrition and to build predictive models that help the HR department proactively address employee turnover.
 The analysis includes data cleaning, exploratory data analysis (EDA), feature engineering, and the development of machine learning models to predict whether an employee will leave the company.

 ## Business Problem

 Salifort Motors has experienced significant employee turnover, and the company seeks to understand:

-What factors contribute to attrition?
+- What factors contribute to employee attrition

-Can we predict who is likely to leave?
+- Predict which employees are at hight risk of leaving

 ## Dataset